Agoric/agoric-sdk/.github/ISSUE_TEMPLATE/manual_dapp_testing.md

 ---
 name: Manual Dapp Testing
-about: A checklist of dapps to test
+about: A checklist of dapps to test manually every week, until we have automated testing.
+Use this issue template once per week to record that manual testing was done.
-title: 'Dapp Testing for #X'
+title: 'Weekly Manual Dapp Testing'
 labels: 'Dapp & UI Support'
 assignees: ''